 A bonus was a special item created that day, with our appreciative group the first to try chef's new creation: Buffalo octopus.
 A tangy-spicy glaze (including a secret ingredient) enrobed amazingly tender pieces of braised and charred octopus.
 "My inspiration for this was a twist on buffalo wings," said Chef Hunn.
 "I thought of octopus being tender and meaty, the consistency of a good chicken wing.
 This was a 7-1/2 pound Spanish octopus cooked for 3-1/2 hours low and slow in its own juices.
 It’s fun and whimsical and it's the first time coming out of the kitchen.
 I'm really happy with this one."
 We were too, and I know I'm not the only one from our group eager to head back to Market Street Kitchen for another plate.

 Market Street Kitchen will also be offering flights and bringing back their Secret Book Club cocktail menu (Insider's tip: Keep an eye out for the novel The Outsiders on the bar bookshelf).

 Market Street Kitchen at DC Ranch is located at 20825 N Pima Rd, Scottsdale, AZ 85255 and serves lunch and dinner.
 It is open 11:30 am to 10 pm (10 am to 10 pm on Sundays).
 "Happiest Hour" is 3 to 7 pm daily, and on Tuesday nights, take advantage of the Barrel and Board special.
-Purchase a bottle of bottle of wine and receive a complimentary cheese and/or meat board.
+Purchase a bottle of wine, and receive a complimentary cheese and/or meat board.
 Order a bottle up to $30 and choose five items, or a bottle over $30 with your choice of seven items.